If you do not find the answer here, simply Ask a Librarian 24 hours a day, 7 days a week.

 What’s my PIN and how do I get one?

 Your PIN (also known as password) is used along with your barcode number to give you access to computers, online services, and your account information.
 Users with an email address associated with their library card account can reset or create a password/PIN using the Forgot My Password link, and entering your library barcode number or username.
 You will receive an email with instructions at the email address on file for your account.
-Users may also create or reset a PIN in person at any branch library or by calling ECRL at 763-689-7390.
+Users may also create or reset a PIN in person at any branch library or by calling 763-689-7390.

 Can I extend the due date on my items?